On-Page SEO For Writers: How To Craft Better Rank-Able Copy

 SEO and writing don’t have to clash.
 In fact, they can work together in a healthy and collaborative relationship.
-Writing SEO copy isn’t different to writing good copy; and armed with a few simple techniques you can optimise your content and maximise its ranking potential and exposure.
-Find out how to create rich search engine friendly copy, without sacrificing writerly principles.
+Writing SEO copy isn’t different from writing good copy, and armed with a few simple techniques you can optimise your content and maximize its ranking potential and exposure.
+Find out how to create rich search engine-friendly copy, without sacrificing writerly principles.

 So you are a writer- why should you bother with SEO as well?
 The truth is, learning the basics of SEO writing doesn’t take long and it will make a huge difference to your writing (and your career).
 Here’s why SEO should be part of your writing:

-By producing search engine friendly content, you are cutting out the middle man who would come in after you to optimise your content.
-By doing the optimisation yourself, you will have more control over the finished product.
+By producing search engine-friendly content, you are cutting out the middle man who would come in after you to optimize your content.
+By doing the optimization yourself, you will have more control over the finished product.

-Here are the main practical ways to make your web content more SEO-friendly: use these tried and tested techniques to maximise your writing and get more return for you and your clients:
+Here are the main practical ways to make your web content more SEO-friendly: use these tried and tested techniques to maximize your writing and get more return for you and your clients:

-A SEO-friendly URL is the right length (not too short or too long) and includes relevant keywords that are reflected in the page copy.
-A good example of a relevant URL for this post would be www.seoblog.com/seowriting/guide, whereas a badly optimised one would be something along the lines of: www.seoblog.com/6hsjsjik – this is irrelevant and does not tell Google anything about your content.
+An SEO-friendly URL is the right length (not too short or too long) and includes relevant keywords that are reflected in the page copy.
+A good example of a relevant URL for this post would be www.seoblog.com/seowriting/guide, whereas a badly optimized one would be something along the lines of: www.seoblog.com/6hsjsjik – this is irrelevant and does not tell Google anything about your content.

 Your page title is very important because it tells Google what your site is actually about.
 In fact, after page content, Moz tells us that “the title tag is the single most important on-page SEO element”.
 So it’s worth getting it right!
 There is no ‘perfect’ page title formula, but here are a few key points:

-HTML headings are great because they not only help the user, but they also help Google crawl your page.
-Make sure you optimise all your headings with relevant keywords.
+HTML headings are great because they not only help the user but also help Google crawl your page.
+Make sure you optimize all your headings with relevant keywords.
 Search engines give headings decreasing importance, so make sure you treat the H1 with respect and use it for your most relevant keywords.
 Don’t just think blindly about keywords, the headings structure has to be logical.

 Top tip: Use image alt texts wisely; include relevant keywords to help the user and search engines figure out why the image should be there.
 Think carefully before choosing a generic image.